 Use role evidence instead of pass-rate folklore

-Network+ maps most cleanly to Network Administrator, junior systems, IT support escalation, field network support, cloud support, and security-foundation paths.
-The most direct ONET/BLS role context here is Network and Computer Systems Administrators.
+The most direct ONET/BLS role context our published sources support for Network+ is Network and Computer Systems Administrators.
 ONET describes work around maintaining and administering networks, performing backups and disaster recovery, diagnosing and resolving network or system problems, monitoring performance, planning network security measures, and analyzing equipment performance records.

 Those tasks make a better readiness checklist than a pass-rate page.
 If your study plan does not include troubleshooting, documenting a topology, reading failure symptoms, explaining DNS and TCP/IP behavior, and practicing secure network changes, then a passing percentage would not fix the real gap.
 Network+ is most credible when the exam is paired with evidence that you can reason through network behavior.